Terry McLaurin

-Terry McLaurin (born September 15, 1995) is an American football wide receiver for the Washington Commanders of the National Football League (NFL).
-He played college football at Ohio State and was drafted by Washington in the third round of the 2019 NFL Draft.
-McLaurin was included on the 2019 PFWA All-Rookie Team and recorded three straight 1,000-yard seasons from 2020 to 2022, making his first Pro Bowl in 2022.
+Terry McLaurin (born September 15, 1995) is an American professional football wide receiver for the Washington Commanders of the National Football League (NFL).
+He played college football for the Ohio State Buckeyes and was selected by Washington in the third round of the 2019 NFL draft.
+In 2024, McLaurin set the team record for most touchdown catches in a season with 13 and earned second-team All-Pro honors.

 Early life

 McLaurin was born on September 15, 1995, in Indianapolis, Indiana.
 He won the state's Mr. Football Award in 2013 while playing football for Cathedral High School.
 McLaurin was regarded as a four-star recruit in the class of 2014 according to the 247Sports Composite.

 College career

 McLaurin redshirted his freshman season in 2014.
 As a redshirt freshman for the Ohio State Buckeyes in 2015, McLaurin appeared in six games and recorded seven tackles and a fumble recovery.
-As a sophomore in 2016, he recorded 11 receptions for 114 receiving yards and two receiving touchdowns in 13 games.
+As a sophomore in 2016, he recorded 11 receptions for 114 yards and two touchdowns in 13 games.
 As a junior in 2017, he recorded 29 receptions for 436 receiving yards and six receiving touchdowns in 13 games.
-As a senior in 2018, he recorded 35 receptions for 701 receiving yards and 11 receiving touchdowns.
+As a senior in 2018, he recorded 35 receptions for 701 yards and 11 touchdowns.
+He led the Big Ten in yards per reception.